wfqethan/Capstone/README.md

 ***

 The final version of the software is capabable of reading raw microscope files of thin film from the users, processing through the aggregated txt file and producing a prediction of how crystal/amorphous the thin film is; as well as the charge mobility prediction.
+This project will make use of both published experimental data and generation of its own data and structural characterizations.

 ***
 ### Prerequisites